Eva2749/VR_Interactive_Storytelling_Faith-in-Humanity/README.md

-# Faith (in) humanity: A VR-driven Interactive Storytelling Game Adapted From *The Three-Body Problem*
+# Faith (in) humanity: An Interactive Storytelling VR Game Adapted From *The Three-Body Problem*

 See the full documentation here: https://dhabiakm.github.io/Alt-Realities-Final-Project/